Although it depends on the materials of the frames and the extent of suspension, mountain bikes are undoubtedly heavier than any other type of bike.

 A mountain bike’s average weight is 30 pounds (compared to 17.5 pounds for the average road bike).
 While mountain bikes may be heavier than many other types of bikes, the weight is still important, and the main reason people upgrade components is to shed that weight.

-The average hardtail will come in at between 26 pounds to 28 pounds for a bike that was well thoughts out.
-While less expensive hardtails can be heavier than this.
+The average hardtail will come in at between 26 pounds to 28 pounds for a bike that was well thought out designed.
+Generally speaking, higher end bikes have better components and a thoroughly vetted for high-quality balanced with maximum usability (including considering the wright of the bike).
+On the flip side, less expensive hardtails can be heavier than this range.

-The lack of rear suspension makes hardtail mountain bikes your lightest option.
+Just like the name suggests, a hardtail mountain bike has a “hard tail,” meaning it lacks rear suspension.
+Without the added weight of the rear suspension, hardtail mountain bikes are your lightest option.
 They are built to be lightweight and relatively simple.

-Perfect for cross country racers or occasional weekend riders looking for a relatively fast but uncomplicated mountain bike.
+This is a great option for cross country racers or occasional weekend riders looking for a relatively fast but uncomplicated mountain bike

 The addition of rear suspension adds weight but also comfort and versatility.
 They usually have a unique frame geometry that increases the weight of the frame, in addition to the extra weight from the rear suspension mechanism itself.